Back to templates

 Deploy and Host Headscale on Sealos

 Headscale is an open source, self-hosted implementation of the Tailscale control server.
-This template deploys Headscale with Headplane, persistent storage, public Ingress access, and an optional PostgreSQL database on Sealos Cloud.
+This template deploys Headscale 0.29.2 with the Headplane 0.7.0 web UI, persistent storage, TLS-enabled public endpoints, and an optional KubeBlocks PostgreSQL database.

 Common Use Cases